 During its 2020 Legislative Session, the Legislature passed, and the Governor signed HB1371, mandating DSB create a digital form of the driver's license.
 This mandate has been met through the APP called "Mississippi Mobile Identification (MiD)".
-Mississippians can renew their driver's license through the APP and DSB hopes to offer other services through MiD in the future; again ultimately, reducing wait times.
+DSB is working to update and improve that service.